baetyl/baetyl/doc/us-en/setup/Install-OpenEdge-on-Debian.md

 Obviously, OpenEdge has been successfully launched.

-As mentioned above, if the steps are executed correctly, OpenEdge can be quickly deployed and started on the Ubuntu system.
-And operations on other Linux distributions are similar to the above.
+As mentioned above, if the steps are executed correctly, OpenEdge can be quickly deployed and started on the Debian system.